DAGWorks-Inc/hamilton/README.md

 Note: the content (i.e. names, function bodies) of our example code snippets are for illustrative purposes only, and don't reflect what we actually do internally.

-## Hamilton in 15 minutes
+## Hamilton in <15 minutes
-Hamilton is a new paradigm when it comes to creating dataframes.
-Rather than thinking about manipulating a central dataframe, you instead think about the column(s) you want to create, and what inputs are required.
+Hamilton is a new paradigm when it comes to creating, um, dataframes (let's use dataframes as an example, otherwise you can create _ANY_ python object).
+Rather than thinking about manipulating a central dataframe, as is normal in some data engineering/data science work, you instead think about the column(s) you want to create, and what inputs are required.
 There is no need for you to think about maintaining this dataframe, meaning you do not need to think about any "glue" code;
 this is all taken care of by the Hamilton framework.